Everyone’s familiar with the looming danger posed by a tractor-trailer flying down the highway.

 But some of the most horrifically unexpected semi-truck crashes occur when the machines aren’t even moving.
 An 18-wheeler stopped on the side of the road without any warning to innocent motorists presents a lethal hazard.
 It’s inviting drivers to slam head-on at highway speed into an immovable object.
 In fact, the South Carolina Commercial Driver’s License manual, on which truck drivers are tested to earn a trucking license, instruct truckers that innocent drivers can mistake a stopped truck for a moving one if it’s not properly marked.

 That’s why federal law, enforced by the Federal Motor Carrier Safety Administration, mandates warning drivers there’s a stopped semi-truck ahead.
+Proving your crash resulted from a violation of these laws can enhance your chances for punitive damages.

 When to Warn